AmirolAhmad/amirolahmad.github.com/_posts/2013-09-13-how-to-import-mysql-database-via-ssh-cpanel.md

 If your MySQL database backup is about >50MB, you are having a trouble when you try to restore the database backup file via cPanel or PHPMyAdmin.
 So the only way to restore the MySQL Database backup file is using SSH.

-Here is the step on how to import MySQL Database via SSH
+Here is the step on how to import MySQL Database via SSH:

 1. First, create MySQL database, MySQL user & MySQL Password in your cPanel.
 2. Upload the MySQL Database backup file to the server (ex: backup101.sql.gz)